 We had 16,403 impressions, with a click-through rate of 0.81% and an engagement rate of 0.84%.

-While these engagement rates for paid social ads don’t look like anything amazing, they are well above the industry averages for B2B social ads, standing at 0.33%.
+While these engagement rates for paid social ads don’t look like anything amazing, they are well above the industry averages for B2B social ads, which are standing at 0.33%.
 Compared to the other campaign’s click-through rates, paid advertising ran in tandem with InMail in LinkedIn looks more promising.

 Here is just one of the ad variations used to promote our event: